 Role of the Commission

-As the voice of road safety in Western Australia, the Road Safety Commission is dedicated to tackling road trauma, which is one of the biggest and most sustained causes of death and injury in the community.
-The Road Safety Commission is a portfolio within WA Police Force.
-It reports to the Minister for Police; Road Safety: Defence Industry; Veterans Issues, Hon.
-Paul Papalia CSC, MLA.
+The Road Safety Commission is dedicated to reducing road trauma, which is one of the biggest and most sustained causes of death and injury in the WA community.

 Learn more about the Road Safety Commission here.

 The Government of Western Australia has made funds available from the Road Trauma Trust Account (RTTA) for community initiatives that assist in promoting road safety messages across the state.
 The Road Safety Community Grant Program supports the development and implementation of sustainable projects and one-off community activities related to road safety.